gotenna/gotenna-rsdk-spm/README.md

 }
 ```

-Where `preProcessAction` and `postProcessAction` can be used to manipulate data passed to and received from the SDK (e.g. for things like encryption/decryption).
+Where `preProcessAction` and `postProcessAction` can be used to manipulate data passed to and received from the SDK (e.g. for things like encryption/decryption). the `sdkToken` and `appId` should be provided to you by goTenna.

 ### Scan and Connect